How did 750 acres in Kent County, Delaware, become a go-to destination for national and international motorsports and

 In the fall, NASCAR K&N Pro Series East drivers hit Dover on Friday, Sept.
 30. The NASCAR K&N Pro Series East first raced at the Monster Mile in 1998, and became an annual Dover feature in 2001.

 The next day, Saturday, Oct.
-1, the “Drive Sober 200” presented by the Delaware Office of Highway Safety NASCAR XFINITY Series returns, followed by the centerpiece of the weekend, the “AAA 400” NASCAR Sprint Cup Series race on Sunday, Oct.
+1, the “Drive Sober 200” presented by the Delaware Office of Highway Safety NASCAR XFINITY Series race returns, followed by the centerpiece of the weekend, the NASCAR Sprint Cup Series race on Sunday, Oct.
 2. For the third consecutive year, Dover International Speedway will host the first elimination race in the Chase for the NASCAR Sprint Cup postseason, where four of the 16 playoff-eligible drivers will be knocked out of title contention.
 For four of the sport’s top drivers, it’s over in Dover.

 The excitement continues outside the track, as Dover International Speedway shares the property with full-service Dover Downs Hotel & Casino, giving race fans the complete vacation destination.
 Behind the frontstretch stands the 46-foot-tall Monster Monument, a fiberglass structure that attracts visitors to the track year-round.
 The structure is within Victory Plaza, which also hosts free, pre-race concerts for fans, which in recent years have included acts such as Jerrod Niemann, Cassadee Pope, Colt Ford and the X Ambassadors.
 In 2016, Jana Kramer, Sam Grow and Tom Dixon are scheduled to perform.

-More musical acts visit The Woodlands at Dover International Speedway between the two 2016 NASCAR weekends as the Firefly Music Festival, presented by Red Frog Events and Goldenvoice, visits on June 16-19.
+More musical acts visit The Woodlands at Dover International Speedway between the two 2016 NASCAR weekends as the Firefly Music Festival, presented by Red Frog Events and Goldenvoice, takes the stage on June 16-19.